What Is Authorisation in SOC 2?

 Continuous Validation and Audit Readiness

-Regular reviews of access rights ensure that permissions remain current and in line with organizational role changes.
-By continuously validating role assignments, you can prevent unauthorized access and reinforce an evidence-backed compliance signal, crucial for audit readiness.
+Regular reviews of access rights ensure that permissions remain current and in line with organisational role changes.
+By continuously validating role assignments, you can prevent unauthorised access and reinforce an evidence-backed compliance signal, crucial for audit readiness.

 Evidence Mapping for Operational Assurance